Add a Salesforce source

 "Configuration" tab

-In the Add a Salesforce Source window, the Configuration tab is selected by default.
-It contains your source’s general information.
+On the Add a Salesforce source page, the Configuration tab is selected by default.
+It contains your source’s general and authentication information, as well as other parameters.

 Enter a name for your source.